 - Associate Member of the Canadian Association for Spiritual Care (CASC/ACSS)

 - Former member of the Board of Directors of the Canadian Foundation for Spiritual Care (CFSC/FCSS) – Ontario North East (ONE) Director

 - Officially recognized by The Knights of Columbus for many years of dedicated work in Youth and Family Ministry in the (RC) Church.

 - Special ceremony for his service to Good Shepherd (Anglican & Lutheran) Church.

 A few years ago, Ed and his wife were introduced to the game of Golf.
 It was an instant attraction, and ever since they try to get out on the course as much as they can.
 While Ed admits to having absolutely no aspiration of making it to the PGA, he thoroughly enjoys improving his game.
 He also enjoys watching sports, especially soccer, hockey, and baseball.
-Ed is also musically talented (guitar and percussion) and he and his family I can be found singing their hearts out playing karaoke in the living room.
+Ed is also musically talented (guitar and percussion) and he and his family can be found singing their hearts out playing karaoke in the living room.

 Outreach and Spiritual Care Activities

-Rev Ed’s time is split as a Church Administrator for CSMC and as an on-call chaplain for the Queensway Carleton Hospital in Ottawa.
-Father Ed was recently affirmed as an ordained priest with the United Free Catholic Church and continues to broadening his ministry in this denomination.
+Rev. Ed’s time is split as a Church Administrator for CSMC and as an on-call chaplain for the Queensway Carleton Hospital in Ottawa.
+Father Ed was recently affirmed as an ordained priest with the United Free Catholic Church and continues to broaden his ministry in this denomination.
 He feels honoured and fortunate to minister every single day, allowing him the opportunity to be a positive impact in someone’s life in some way.

 In the past he has also engaged in pastoral care at long term care institutions such as The Heartwood Long Term Care in Cornwall, Dundas Manor in Winchester, the Chartwell Hartford Retirement Residence in Morrisburg, and the Viva Barrhaven retirement residence in Nepean, serving in ministry of presence and accompaniment, group bible studies, and in liturgical services.